6 Reasons We Live Tiny

 Being Close To Nature

 Another thing that is important to me, and hopefully that I can instill in Hazel and Miles, is a respect for nature.
 It’s difficult to see how you fit in the natural cycle.
-We’re so removed from day to day processes that we have no concept of our own impact.
-We throw out trash at our convenience with no connection to the impact that leaves.
+We have no concept of our won impact because we’re so removed from day to day processes.
+People throw out trash at our convenience with no connection to the impact that leaves.
 We use water like it’s endless, and power like it’s a given.

 I want my kids to know where these things come from and where they go.
 The tiny house brings us much closer to knowing our personal affects because we engage closer with the process through our grey water collection, simple power systems and trash collection process.
-Hazel is already noticing the differences in getting a go-container made out of paper instead of Styrofoam.
+Getting a go-container made out of paper instead of Styrofoam is something Hazel already notices.
 They are aware that we have ‘enough’ and also aware of being wasteful.
 I’m pretty proud that they learned those things through examples we set and the experiences we’ve given them.

 We Minimize Our Impact

-Our house is almost all reused and repurposed materials, which is hard to tell by looking at it.
+It’s hard to tell by looking at it but our house is almost all reused and repurposed materials.
 We take opportunities to talk about what other things can be used for and don’t trash things lightly.
 Today, Hazel fell down and tore a hole in her pants.
 She said ‘mom, we need to sew these up!’
 I love that her head doesn’t think of things as immediately disposable.
 We taught her that through living conscientiously everyday, I want to keep doing that!

 This one is two-fold.
 First, I want my kids to feel safe and secure so their heads can do the important work of childhood.
 I think kids feel safety different than adults and I think the best way to give that to my kids is if I can find a way to be present when they need me.
 Which is a lot right now.
 Living tiny has afforded me the opportunity to work less so I can be present for my kids more.